lheapcs/docs/pages/managing-cyclr/04-appearance-settings.md

 ## Launch Complete HTML

-Launch Complete HTML allows for the changing of HTML & JavaScript that is displayed at the end of the install process for LAUNCH and Marketplace for more information See [Handling Launch Callback](/handling-callback)
+Launch Complete HTML allows for the changing of HTML & JavaScript that is displayed at the end of the install process for LAUNCH and Marketplace.
+For more information, see [Handling Launch Callback](/handling-callback).

 ## Connector Callback Error HTML

 Connector Callback Error HTML allows for the changing of the HTML that is displayed when an error occurs when trying to authenticate a connector.

 The error and error description, returned by the 3rd party, can be used within the HTML by including the {% raw %}{{error}} and {{error_description}}{% endraw %} merge fields.
-For example
+For example:

 ```` html
 <p>The following error has occurred: {% raw %}{{error}} - {{error_description}}{% endraw %}</p>